edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 01.md

 In FreeCAD, set up macros for ControlGrid44 and ControlGrid44.

 All Sketches _must_ be Sketcher Workbench sketches, not  Part Design workbench. refer to [Tutorial 0.01](https://github.com/edwardvmills/NURBSlib_EVM/blob/gh-pages/Tutorial%200.01%20ControlPoly4%20and%20CubicCurve4.md)

+This Tutorial is split up so there are no more than 10 images per page.
+These are full size screenshots.

 [go to page 2](https://github.com/edwardvmills/NURBSlib_EVM/edit/gh-pages/Tutorial%200.02%20ControlGrid44%20and%20CubicSurface44%20-%20page%2002.md)